 Learn what causes acidic soil and alkaline soil, plus how to apply the results of a soil pH test in your organic garden.

 Our gardening resources extend far beyond these Garden Know-How guides.
 Check our Organic Gardening page for season-appropriate organic gardening advice and our Crops at a Glance Guide for crop-specific advice.
-For even more help growing organic vegetables and fruits — including help with knowing when to plant based on your ZIP code, how many plants will fit in a given space, and more — try our popular Vegetable Garden Planner program (also available in an iPad app version called the Grow Planner).
+For even more help growing organic vegetables and fruits — including help with knowing when to plant based on your ZIP code, how many plants will fit in a given space, and more — try our popular Vegetable Garden Planner program.
 Happy growing!

 Illustrations By Elayne Sears